-$3m HIPAA Settlement Agreed between Cottage Health and OCR
+$3m HIPAA Settlement Agreed Between Cottage Health and OCR

-A HIPAA penalty settlement of $3,000,000 has been agreed between the Department of Health and Human Services’ Office for Civil Rights (OCRand the Santa Barbara, CA-based healthcare provider Cottage Health in relation to a HIPAA breach.
+A HIPAA penalty settlement of $3,000,000 has been agreed between the Department of Health and Human Services’ Office for Civil Rights (OCRand the Santa Barbara, CA-based healthcare provider Cottage Health in relation to a HIPAA compliance breach.

 Cottage Health runs four different hospitals in California, including Santa Barbara Cottage Hospital, Santa Ynez Cottage Hospital, Goleta Valley Cottage Hospital and Cottage Rehabilitation Hospital.

 In 2013 and 2015, Cottage Health suffered two security incidents that lead to the exposure of the electronic protected health information (ePHI) of 62,500 clients.

 In 2013, Cottage Health noticed a server containing patients’ ePHI had not been properly safeguarded.
 Files including patients’ ePHI could be obtained over the internet without the requirement for a username or password.
 Files on the server included patient names, addresses, dates of birth, diagnoses, conditions, lab test results and other treatment details.

 Another improperly configured server was discovered in 2015.
 After replying to a troubleshooting ticket, the IT team deleted protection on a server which similarly exposed patients’ ePHI over the internet.
 Patient names, addresses, dates of birth, social security numbers, diagnoses, conditions, and other treatment details could all be accessed without the need for username or password.